- Photos & Map

 Author´s Tip / Recommendation of the author

-On the hike, visit the chapels in Blatten, Geimen and Hegdorn as well as the parish church in Naters.
+On the hike, visit the chapels in Blatten, Geimen, and Hegdorn as well as the parish church in Naters.

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of path obstruction when you go on a hike.
+Particularly in autumn, be aware that leaves on the ground may hide unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches may drop.
+Especially in adverse weather conditions, natural paths may have muddy and slippery sections.
+Expect such path impairments when hiking.

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you think that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or drops are secured with ropes or railings.
+Some areas require surefootedness.
+If you feel certain sections are not passable for you, you should bypass them.

 Nearby